adarnimrod/apache/README.rst

 TODO
 ----

+- Correct error missing dhparams module without adding submodule but keeping the ca-store role in the test playbook.
 - Remove dependency on the Common role, depend on the ca-store and specific roles.
+- Add support for OpenBSD.
 - Server health.
 - Optional OCSP.
 - Log to syslog.